-Control Scheme.
-In addition to the availability of a mistreatment mitigation mechanism (for example, LRU(q)), there needs to be a programmatic scheme for adapting the control variable(s) of that mechanism (for example, how to set the value of q).
-Since the optimal setting of these control variables depends heavily on a multitude of other time-varying parameters of the DSC system (for example, group size, storage capacities, demand patterns, and distances), it is clear that there cannot be a simple (static) rule of thumb for optimally setting the control variables of the mitigation mechanism.
+Control Scheme: In addition to the availability of a mistreatment mitigation mechanism (e.g., LRU(q)), there needs to be a programmatic scheme for adapting the control variable(s) of that mechanism (e.g., how to set the value of q).
+Since the optimal setting of these control variables depends heavily on a multitude of other time-varying parameters of the DSC system (e.g., group size, storage capacities, demand patterns, distances), it is clear that there cannot be a simple (static) rule-of-thumb for optimally setting the control variables of the mitigation mechanism.
 To that end, dynamic feedback-based control becomes an attractive option.

-To make the previous discussion more concrete, we now focus on the common scheme problem and demonstrate a mistreatment-resilient solution based on the previous three principal requirements.
+To make the previous discussion more concrete, we now focus on the common scheme problem and demonstrate a mistreatment-resilient solution based on the previous three principle requirements.
 A similar solution can be developed for the state interaction problem.